jkrumow/ActorKit/README.md

 [[actors[@"master"] sync] doSomething];
 ```

-#### Communicating Crashes
+#### Recovering from Crashes

-To communicate the crash of a supervised actor the method `crashWithError:` is called from within the actor whenever an exception is caught.
-You can also call the method manually:
+Whenever an actor crashes it is re-created by its supervisor and will resume executinig messages from its mailbox.

+*Special behavior for pools:*

+- when the pool actor itself crashes the whole pool is recreated completely and all unprocessed messages are lost.

+- when an actor inside the pool crashes only this actor is recreated and its mailbox content will be processed by its successor.

+You can also communicate a crash manually by calling `crashWithError:`:

 ```objc
 @implementation Worker